LevelUp IAS Anthropology DAMP 2026 - Anthropology Optional Answer Writing Program by Karandeep Sir

 Unit 9.8 Epidemiological Anthropology: Health and disease.
 Infectious and non-infectious diseases, Nutritional deficiency related diseases

-Unit 10 Concept of human growth and Development: Stages of growth—pre-natal, natal, infant, childhood, adolescence, maturity, senescence.
-Government strives to have a workforce which reflects gender balance and women candidates are encouraged to apply. —Factors affecting growth and development genetic, environmental, biochemical, nutritional, cultural and socio-economic. —Ageing and senescence.
-Theories and observations —Biological and chronological longevity.
+Unit 10 Concept of human growth and Development: Stages of growth-pre-natal, natal, infant, childhood, adolescence, maturity, senescence.
+Government strives to have a workforce which reflects gender balance and women candidates are encouraged to apply.
+Factors affecting growth and development genetic, environmental, biochemical, nutritional, cultural and socio-economic.
+Ageing and senescence.
+Theories and observations-Biological and chronological longevity.
 Human physique and somatotypes.
 Methodologies for growth studies.

-Unit 11 11.1 Relevance of menarche, menopause and other bio events to fertility.
-Fertility patterns and differentials.11.2 Demographic theories-biological, social and cultural.11.3 Biological and socio-ecological factors influencing fecundity, fertility, natality and mortality
+11.1 Relevance of menarche, menopause and other bio events to fertility.
+Fertility patterns and differentials.

 Unit 12 Applications of Anthropology: Anthropology of sports, Nutritional anthropology, Anthropology in designing of defence and other equipment’s, Forensic Anthropology, Methods and principles of personal identification and reconstruction, Applied human genetics—Paternity diagnosis, genetic counselling and eugenics, DNA technology in diseases and medicine, serogenetics and cytogenetics in reproductive biology.

-Friday, November 29, 2024
+Saturday, November 29, 2025

-Monday, December 2, 2024
+Monday, December 1, 2025

-Unit 1.1, 1,2,1.3 1.
-Meaning, Scope and development of Anthropology.2.
-1.2 Relationships with other disciplines: Social Sciences, behavioural Sciences, Life Sciences, Medical Sciences, Earth Sciences and Humanities.1.3 Main branches of Anthropology, their scope and relevance: (a) Social-cultural Anthropology. (b) Biological Anthropology. (c) Archaeological Anthropology. (d) Linguistic Anthropology.
+1.3 Main branches of Anthropology, their scope and relevance: (a) Social-cultural Anthropology. (b) Biological Anthropology. (c) Archaeological Anthropology. (d) Linguistic Anthropology.

-Tuesday, December 3, 2024
+Tuesday, December 2, 2025

 Unit 1.4 Human Evolution and emergence of Man: (a) Biological and Cultural factors in human evolution. (b) Theories of Organic Evolution (Pre-Darwinian, Darwinian, and Post-Darwinian). (c) Synthetic theory of evolution; Brief outline of terms and concepts of evolutionary biology (Doll’s rule, Cope’s rule, Gause’s rule, parallelism, convergence, adaptive radiation, and mosaic evolution).